nxtbgthng/OAuth2Client/README.md

 }
 </pre>

+Take a look at the [Wiki](https://github.com/nxtbgthng/OAuth2Client/wiki) for some examples.

 ### Requesting Access to a Service

 Once you have configured your client you are ready to request access to one of those services.
 The NXOAuth2AccountStore provides three different methods for this: